gorcajo/backend-challenge/README.md

 The frontend is served from the application itself, and the only page is `app.html`.
 If you run the app it in localhost at the port 8080 the URL would be `http://localhost:8080/app.html`.

-For the frontend I've used a simple combination of HTML + Bootstrap + jQuery + CSS + JS.
+I've used a simple combination of HTML + Bootstrap + jQuery + CSS + JS.

 It is completely decoupled from the backend: only static files were used (HTML/CSS/JS) with no template engine or any other server-side manipulation; the communication with the server is done only by AJAX calls.
 In this way, it's very easy to substitute the frontend with a better one (the frontend team's job? :) ).